 - Spending Money Where it Counts

-It can be harder to stay healthy in a new environment, especially in a developing country in the tropics, but as long as you follow a few simple rules you should be in for a great trip!
+It can be harder to stay healthy in a new environment, especially in a developing country in the tropics, but as long as you follow a few simple rules you can avoid getting sick and should be in for a great trip!